copperwater/xNetHack/doc/xnh-changelog-6.0.md

   the object isn't in contact with your body and there should be no damage due to hating the material.
 - New function armor_bonus(), which is converted from the ARM_BONUS macro.
+- New function dragon_scales_color(), which returns just the color string from a set of dragon scales or dragon-scaled armor.
+- armor_to_dragon() is externified and takes a monst instead of an otyp.
+It unifies player and monster logic of figuring out what dragon a creature should polymorph into based on what it's wearing.
+- New function armor_provides_extrinsic(), which finds the extrinsic property a piece of dragon-scaled armor should provide.
+- Define constants FIRST_DRAGON, LAST_DRAGON, FIRST_DRAGON_SCALES and
+  LAST_DRAGON_SCALES for better semantics where they are used in the code.
+- The Is_dragon_mail and Dragon_to_scales macros are removed.
+- The Dragon_scales_to_pm and Dragon_mail_to_pm macros are replaced by
+  Dragon_armor_to_pm, which unifies them.
+- New macros Is_dragon_scaled_armor, Dragon_armor_to_scales,
+  Dragon_armor_to_pm, and mndx_to_dragon_scales.
+- An argument of 4 to polyself() indicates a polymorph from trying to enchant dragon scales onto oneself (so that polymorph control only allows the player to decline to turn into a dragon rather than being able to become anything).